 Even though this trail is short, it is fairly tough.
-It starts out pretty easy but eventually turns into straight-up staircase after staircase.
+It starts out pretty easy but eventually turns into a straight-up staircase after staircase.

 Once you finally make it up to the top, it’s jaw-droppingly gorgeous.

 Once you come down off of Shovel Point, you can continue straight on the trail for another thousand feet or so (past the visitor’s center) and see the beach.
-It’s nothing spectacular so not a must do if you’re dead tired from the stairs.
+It’s nothing spectacular so not a must-do if you’re dead tired from the stairs.

 Another real easy hike is the 3/4 of a mile trail to the cascades.